What is a CIO? Everything you need to know about the Chief Information Officer explained | ZDNet

 What are CIOs like as people?

 Like all c-suite executives, CIOs are serious strategists with great leadership skills.
 However, my experience suggests CIOs are almost always approachable.
-CEOs and CFOs command huge power and can sometimes be remote or oblique.
+CEOs and CFOs command huge power and can sometimes be remote.
 CIOs have spent their working lives trying to get the rest of the business to take their role seriously.

 When they get the opportunity to demonstrate this capability, they grasp it.
 Now, in an age where technology underlies all business operations, savvy CIOs must be listened to.
-Outside of work, CIOs like to push the limits - interviewees from all backgrounds have a disproportionate interest in extreme sports and fast cars.
+Outside of work, CIOs like to push the limits — interviewees from all backgrounds have a disproportionate interest in extreme sports and fast cars.

 Those interests might be familiar to all c-suite executives but CIOs certainly seem to revel in the extremities.
+As an aside, Korn Ferry suggests the CIO is on average the youngest in the C-suite at age 51 (the average age for a C-suite member is 54).

 What is the future of the CIO?